kksgandhi/personal_site/index.md

 Hi!
 I'm Kutub Gandhi.
 Welcome to my... blog?

-This website is a blog and dump of all my notes.
+This website is a blog and mirror of all my notes.
 I take notes using [[Obsidian]]; if you also have it you can [download the website here.](https://github.com/kksgandhi/personal_site)

 --------------